EndBug/add-and-commit/README.md

     add: 'src'

     # The name of the user that will be displayed as the author of the commit
-    # Default: author of the commit that triggered the run
+    # Default: depends on the default_author input
     author_name: Your Name

     # The email of the user that will be displayed as the author of the commit
-    # Default: author of the commit that triggered the run
+    # Default: depends on the default_author input
     author_email: mail@example.com

     # Name of the branch to use, if different from the one that triggered the workflow